This article is more than 3 years old

 Nicola Whitton is Director of the Durham Centre for Academic Development and Professor of Education at Durham University

-Lawrie Phipps is Senior Research Lead at Jisc and Professor of Digital Education at the Keele Institute for Innovation and Teaching Excellence at Keele University
+Lawrie Phipps is Senior Research Lead at Jisc and a visiting professor of digital leadership at the University of Chester

 Around the globe, higher education teachers – from eager enthusiasts to recalcitrant Luddites – have found themselves necessarily embracing technology in order to work, play, and stay connected.